 In the downloads for this lesson, you will find a solid paper and a flower.
 Download, unzip, and open the paper document now.
-Then in the menu bar, choose image, duplicate to create a copy.
-Click okay.
-And then you can close the original paper file.

-The first step is to desaturate the paper, so press shift control U in windows or shift command U on a Mac to do that.
-Then press control J in windows or command J on a Mac to duplicate the paper and then in the layers panel change the blend mode of this layer to screen.
-Now press control J in windows or command J on a Mac 10 times to duplicate the layer 10 more times and now that we've made the paper white, you can see that the texture or the detail of the paper has been lost.
+Then in the menu bar, choose file, duplicate to create a copy.
+Click okay and then close the original paper file.
+Then in the menu bar, choose window, images, consolidate all to tabs.
+The first thing to do is to desaturate the paper, so press shift control U in windows or shift command U on a Mac.
+Then press control J in windows or command J on a Mac to duplicate the paper.
+And then in the layers panel, change the blend mode of this layer to screen.
+Now press control J in windows or command J on a Mac 10 times to duplicate this layer 10 more times so we can make it white.
+Now that we've made the paper white, you can see that the texture or the detail of the paper has been lost.
 So let's try to get that back.
-To do that in the layers panel, click on the create a new fill or adjustment layer icon and choose levels.
-In the dialog box, do the following: click on the upper gray or mid tone slider and drag it far over to the right.
-I'm dragging mine over until it says about 0.2 or 0.19 and that brought the texture back very nicely.
-If you feel like it's now too gray, you can always go to the layers panel, click on the layer below and then press control J in windows or command J on a Mac to duplicate it one more time.

-This is such a neat trick that allows us to keep the texture and the detail so that it looks normal instead of washed out or totally white.
+To do that, in the layers panel, click on the create a new fill or adjustment layer icon and choose levels.

+In the dialog box, do the following.
+Click on this upper gray or mid-tone slider and drag it far over to the right.
+I'm going to drag it over until it says about 0.19.
+As you can see, that brought the texture back very nicely.
+But if you feel like it's too gray, you can always go to the layers panel and then click on the layer below it and then press control J in windows or command J on a Mac to duplicate this screen layer one more time.
+This is such a simple trick that really allows us to keep the texture and the detail so that it looks normal instead of washed out or totally white.
 So now if you want to, you can save a flat JPEG of this paper with a unique name.
-Just make sure to include the original file name so that you know who to credit in the future.
+Just make sure to include the original file name information so that you know who to credit in the future.